ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes/example.md

         return $form;
     }

-Manually entering longitudes and latitudes is inconvenient so the final method in the example download also adds some javascript to let the user choose from a map.
+Manually entering longitudes and latitudes is inconvenient so the final method in the example download also adds some JavaScript to let the user choose from a map.

-## Saving Global Settings
+## Saving Global Settings - `save_global_settings()`

 In most instances saving the global settings is as easy as storing the `$_POST` array.
 Remember to include existing global settings if not everything can be changed.